 Late Drop Off: In order for your child to fully experience their entire camp day, we ask that your child be there no later than 9:10 AM (unless otherwise noted).
 If you arrive after this time, please contact your onsite Director so that they may meet you at the main parking lot to pick up your child.

 Medication: If your child requires medication, please make sure to have an Authorization for Medication Form completed and turned in to camp before your child’s first day.
 This form is available to download by CLICKING HERE, and also at the Camp Office or from the On-Site Director at the park.
 Medication must be turned over to the camp’s On-Site Director in its original bottle with the instructions printed clearly on the label.
 We do not give any child any medication without this completed form.

 Sickness: Please keep your child at home if he/she seems listless, unusually irritable, complains of a stomach ache, headache, earache, or seems to be unusually pale or flushed.
 It is better to be overcautious than to risk exposing the rest of the children and staff.
 If a child has had a fever, they should remain at home for 24 hours after a temperature goes down.
 Please notify the camp immediately if your child incurs or is exposed to a contagious disease.
 The director will notify you if and when it is necessary to keep him/her home.
 This is determined according to the rules of the local board of health.

 Sea Lice: In the past sea lice and head lice have not been a common problem at our camp, however, should a problem occur, we will notify you immediately.
-We will also inform the other camp families with a printed informational sheet which will be sent home with the campers.
+We will also inform the other camp families with a printed informational sheet that will be sent home with the campers.